openstate/ori-theme-classifier/README.md

    - Make sure to extract the latest MySQL backup in `docker/docker-entrypoint-initdb.d` if you want to import it: `gunzip latest-mysqldump-daily.sql.gz`
    - `cd docker`
    - `sudo docker-compose up -d`
-   - Compile the assets, see the section below
    - Set up backups
       - Copy `docker/backup.sh.example` to `docker/backup.sh` and edit it
          - Fill in the same `<DB_PASSWORD>` as used in `docker/docker-compose.yml`